CONSTRUCTION FAQS

 Q. Where would all those workers live/stay?

 A. To the extent practical, FDS JV would hire as many local employees as possible.
-Additional construction staffing options would be explored, including bussing workers in from Woodland Park and/or Bailey, using RVs, and/or constructing temporary workforce housing.
+Additional construction staffing options are being explored, including using RVs and/or constructing temporary workforce housing.

 Q. How long would it take to build?

-A. The project is still in the pre-permitting and planning phase.
-Aurora’s goal is to begin construction around 2030, pending receipt of all necessary permits, authorizations, and approvals.
-Construction would occur seasonally over approximately six to seven years.
+A. Construction would occur seasonally during the warmer months over approximately six to seven years.
 To stay up to date with the latest information, please sign up for Aurora Water’s Wild Horse Reservoir Project eNewsletter.

 Q. I have seen crews, equipment, or vehicles at one of the locations for the Wild Horse Reservoir Project.
 Who is working at the possible Wild Horse Reservoir Project sites?